When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates

-Autonomous systems have become increasingly prevalent in society over the past years, whether that is in the form of self-driving cars, delivery robots, or humanoids replacing household workers.
-As they become commonly deployed in environments shared by humans, vehicles, and other robots, autonomous systems' ability to \emph{interact} effectively with others become more critical to their overall performance.
-When the autonomous system does not know the nature of the interaction, it must be capable of learning the interaction model and {optimizing} the interaction strategy simultaneously.
-Active research areas such as intent estimation and inverse learning~\cite{ng_algorithms_2000, markakis_inverse_2015, bayesianIRL} \emph{implicitly} assume that knowing the correct interaction model leads to better interaction outcomes.
-However, we re-examine this question:
+Autonomous systems have become increasingly prevalent in society, whether in the form of self-driving cars, delivery robots, or humanoids replacing household workers.
+As they are commonly deployed in environments shared by humans, vehicles, and other robots, their ability to \emph{interact} effectively with others becomes more critical to overall performance.
+In these scenarios, the system must learn the interaction model and optimize its strategy simultaneously.
+Active research areas such as intent estimation and inverse learning~\cite{ng_algorithms_2000, markakis_inverse_2015, bayesianIRL} \emph{implicitly} assume that learning the correct interaction model and solving for the certainty-equivalence strategy is the correct approach.
+However, we re-examine the question:

-\emph{does knowing the correct interaction model lead to the most optimal interaction strategy? }
+\emph{does knowing the correct interaction model lead to the optimal interaction strategy?}

-If the autonomous systems do not interact, i.e., if at most one autonomous system bases its strategy on the decisions of others, then that system can effectively treat the others as dynamic obstacles and perform obstacle avoidance by estimating their dynamics online.
-In this case, our research question becomes trivial: knowing the true model of the interaction leads to better interaction outcomes~\cite{optimal-filtering}.
-However, autonomous systems inherently interact if they observe and avoid each other.
-Not modeling this interaction leads to incorrect outcome predictions and unsafe outcomes.
+If autonomous systems do not interact, i.e., if at most one autonomous system bases its strategy on the decisions of others, then that system can treat the others as dynamic obstacles and perform obstacle avoidance by estimating their dynamics online.
+In this case, our research question becomes trivial: knowing the true model leads to better interaction outcomes~\cite{optimal-filtering}.
+However, decision-making systems inherently interact in shared environments, and not modeling their interaction leads to incorrect predictions and unsafe outcomes.

-To address the posed question under autonomous interactions, this work models the interaction as a two player non-cooperative Stackelberg game~\cite{von_stackelberg_market_1934,basar_dynamic_nodate} where the leader estimates the follower's BR and optimizes its own Stackelberg strategy under the current best BR guess simultaneously.
-We consider both open loop (OL) and feedback (FB) information structure with linear time invariant (LTI) dynamics and a finite and discrete time horizon.
-We focus on the problem from a strategy optimization perspective, and assume that the estimated follower's BR comes from an oracle that may update the BR estimate during the control horizon.
+To address this question, this work considers a two-player non-cooperative Stackelberg game~\cite{von_stackelberg_market_1934,basar_dynamic_nodate} where the leader estimates the follower's BR and optimizes its Stackelberg strategy under the current best BR guess simultaneously.
+We study both open loop (OL) and feedback (FB) information structures with linear time invariant (LTI) dynamics and a finite, discrete time horizon.
+We focus on strategy optimization and assume the estimated follower's BR comes from an oracle that may update the BR estimate during the control horizon.